 Becoming an (RDMS) or registered diagnostic medical sonographer is easier than you may think!
 The level of education needed is an associates degree and you will need to be certified.
 Below we cover the 4 necessary steps that must be taken to become an (RDMS) or ultrasound technician.

 STEP 1 – Have or get your H.S. diploma or GED

 This is a must.
 Not having your High School diploma or at least a GED will stop you from going any further.

 STEP 2 – Enroll in to an Accredited Ultrasound Tech School

 Most colleges have ultrasound tech/sonography training programs.
 Community colleges offer associates programs that are 2 years in length and there are four year sonography programs but that is on the high end of the spectrum of necessary education levels.
 There are also 1 year certification programs at some colleges and hospitals.
 The accrediting body for ultrasound tech programs in the United States is Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 Below is a link to the database of accredited sonography and ultrasound tech programs from CAAHEP.

-The programs listed above are accredited by the Commission on Accreditation of Allied Health Education Programs which is accepted by most employers as the leading accreditor of (RDMS) and ultrasound tech training programs.
+The programs accredited by the Commission on Accreditation of Allied Health Education Programs are accepted by most employers as the leading accreditor of (RDMS) and ultrasound tech training programs.
 Also be sure to check the cost of training before you decide on where you get your education from.

 Step 3 – Complete the program and other requirements if needed